diegoesp89/PersonalContactCard/replit.md

 - Integrated system contact details (WhatsApp, phone, email, Instagram) in a footer modal.
 - Special features like a "DEMO" ribbon for `inDev` contacts and a dedicated `/menu-demo` page with an Arabic theme.
 - Automatic redirection from old Replit URLs to `cashirts.cl`.
+- **Extended Profile**: Password-protected linking between contacts.
+Contacts can have an "Extended Profile" button that requires password verification before redirecting to another contact's profile.
+Password validation is server-side only for security.

 ## External Dependencies